Best Anti-Malware 2023: Comparing 15 Malware Scanners

 Kaspersky performed well with the testing labs, however, it couldn't match Bitdefender's scores.
 AV-Test awarded it perfect scores in security and performance, but AV-Comparatives wasn't as impressed with its security.

 Owing to this discrepancy, Kaspersky falls slightly behind Bitdefender in our ranking but is still one of the best anti-malware options available.

 Security verified by testing labs

-Avast Antivirus likewise only suffers from a few shortcomings: Its support isn't as forthcoming as that of its competitors and a full system scan had a noticeable impact upon our computer's performance.
+Avast Antivirus only suffers from a few shortcomings: Its support isn't as forthcoming as that of its competitors and the full system scan we performed negatively impacted our computer's performance.
 We should note, however, that the testing labs found its performance to be excellent.

-Apart from those minor issues, our experience with Avast was a positive one: A nice selection of features are on offer, one of the most interesting of which is the practical "Sandbox", in which you can open suspicious programs or files without causing damage to your system.
-The "Wi-Fi Inspector" also stood out as another nifty tool.
+Apart from those minor issues, our experience with Avast was a positive one: A nice selection of features is included, one of the most interesting of which is the practical "Sandbox", in which you can open suspicious programs or files without exposing your system.
+"Wi-Fi Inspector" also stood out as another nifty tool.
 The best part?
-Everything was packaged in a nice user interface.
+Everything was packaged in a sleek user interface.

-That a free version of Avast is offered, providing basic antivirus protection, is just the figurative cherry on top.
+But the cherry on top is Avast's free version, which includes basic antivirus protection.
 Whether free or premium: Avast offers one of the best antivirus programs on the market.

 Plenty of features and easy to use